vikikamath/CachingServlet/Readme.md

+#Caching Servlet

 ## Requirements

-This emerged out of a question I posted on [StackOverflow | http://stackoverflow.com/questions/42522611/how-can-tomcat-server-cache-a-post-request]
+Answering my own question on [StackOverflow](http://stackoverflow.com/questions/42522611/how-can-tomcat-server-cache-a-post-request)

 - Create a Java Server Example that caches POST Response and responds to GET with identical URL